piddle/Piddle.EntityFramework.DisconnectedRepo/README.md

 # License

-See LICENSE.txt -- it's the MIT License (MIT)
+See LICENSE.txt -- it's the MIT License (MIT).
+Any packages will have their own licenses, please check those separately.

 # What you need